galaxyproject/training-material/topics/epigenetics/tutorials/hicexplorer/tutorial.md

 >    - "Matrix to compute on" to `corrected contact matrix dm3 large` and `GM12878-MboI-allreps-filtered.10kb.cool` {: .hands_on}

-We now investigate the result of hicInfo and see that the new importet file is having a deep read coverage of , while the other
+We now investigate the result of hicInfo and see that the new importet file is having 1.2 billion non-zero elements, while the drosophila Hi-C interaction matrix has around 12 million non-zero elements.

 > ### {% icon hands_on %} Hands-on: Computing loops
 >